sandy-lee29/Machine-Learning-Projects/mini_projects/readme.md

-This repository contains various data science and machine learning projects and aims to serve as an educational example of data science workflows applied to real-world problems
+This repository showcases data science and machine learning projects as educational examples of workflows applied to real-world problems.

 Below are the included projects: